 With an eye on the increasing popularity of expedition cruising, Atlas Ocean Voyages set out to find a niche, blending luxury into expedition cruising.
 Historically, expedition cruising has been a stripped-down type of adventure, with older ships originally geared for scientific missions transformed into vessels that could carry inquisitive passengers.
 Atlas Ocean Adventure ships are custom-built luxury vessels capable of exploring the furthest reaches of the globe—with Antarctic voyages, yet also a strong emphasis on warm weather destinations that may have been off most travelers’ radars.

 Discovery is the name of the game with Atlas, and in its 2021 inaugural season, the under-200-guest World Navigator will visit some incredible destinations starting in Egypt and the Greek Isles.
 These immersive itineraries feature late nights in port, and in some cases up to three overnights in key ports.
 Heading west in October 2021, a Transatlantic crossing carries guests to Barbados and the ship will spend two months in the Caribbean—the perfect opportunity for U.S.-based travelers to try a close-to-home adventure.
 From there, World Navigator makes its way to South America and Antarctica for a series of 7-day and 9-day Antarctic expeditions out of Ushuaia.

-Whether you are interested in visiting the desert city of Petra, the frozen tundra of Antarctica, or taking a boat ride in the Amazon, Atlas Ocean Voyages will create the perfect scene for bringing out the explorer in you.
+Whether you wish to wander ancient paths in Cairo, cross the frozen tundra of Antarctica, or take a boat ride in the Amazon, Atlas Ocean Voyages will create the perfect scene for bringing out the explorer in you.